siddique1729/Unconstrained-Optimization-for-Logistic-Regression/README.md

 - It is a convex function with a global minima
 - The eigen values are: 3.22444850e+02, 4.45930376e+01, 1.58613226e+01, 7.67344450e+00, 2.06681472e+00, 2.36034727e-01, 8.55399546e-01

+# Question 2

+To write a program to develop the 95% Confidence Levels for each of the estimated Model Coefficient of the Logistic Regression Model using the Bootstrap Approach

+The code is similar from Part 1 - 4

+## Random Sampling with Repetition

+## Computing 95% confidence interval for the coefficients for 5000 samples